 The physicians at Scripps Mercy Hospital’s Hillcrest and Chula Vista campuses have elected vascular surgeon Michael Sise, MD, as the new chief of staff of the county’s longest established medical center.
 Dr. Sise took over as head of the 1,100-member physician team on Jan.
 1.

-As chief of staff for Scripps Mercy Hospital’s two campuses, Dr. Sise will serve as a medical staff liaison to Scripps Mercy San Diego’s administrative staff and Scripps Health’s board of directors.
+As chief of staff for Scripps Mercy Hospital’s two campuses (San Diego and Chula Vista), Dr. Sise will serve as a medical staff liaison to Scripps Mercy San Diego’s administrative staff and Scripps Health’s board of directors.
 During his two-year term, he will play a key role in driving continuous quality improvement in the delivery of health care services to the more than 200,000 patients who visit the hospital annually.

 “Dr. Sise’s commitment to Scripps Mercy Hospital and the San Diego County trauma system over the years is outstanding and exemplary, making him an ideal medical staff leader,” said Tom Gammiere, chief executive of Scripps Mercy.
 “The level of experience and expertise that Dr. Sise brings into this position will serve him well, and we are very pleased to welcome him to this new role.”

 As chief of staff, Dr. Sise plans to increase the level of collaboration and collegiality among medical staff members as they continue to provide the best possible care for all the patients.
 Dr. Sise also will focus on recruiting a new generation of physicians to Scripps Mercy as many of the hospital’s senior physicians approach retirement.

 He said he sees this new role as an opportunity to give back to his colleagues who have supported him over the past 20 years while he served as a clinical leader in the trauma, vascular surgery and surgical services specialties at Scripps Mercy.